Brian-Pho/Textbook-Notes/content/posts/books/atomic-habits/index.md

 - There isn't a need for a decision, just follow the plan.
 - Being specific about what you want and how to achieve it helps prevent distractions and bad decisions.
 - When your dreams are vague, it's easy to rationalize small exceptions and to put it off.
-- The Diderot Effect: a domino effect occurs when one change leads to another.
+- *The Diderot Effect*: a domino effect occurs when one change leads to another.
 - You often decide what to do next based on what you just did.
-- Habit Stacking: identify a current habit and then stack a new behavior on top.
+- *Habit Stacking*: identify a current habit and then stack a new behavior on top.
 - Habit stacking is a special form of implementation intention in that rather than pairing the habit to a time and place, you pair the habit with a current one.
 - "After doing [CURRENT HABIT], I will do [NEW HABIT]."
 - E.g. "After reading my cognitive science textbook for one hour, I will read a different book for another hour."